Saskatoon police searching for missing woman, 7-year-old son | CBC News

 Walker, also known as Dawn Dumont Walker, is the executive operating officer of the Federation of Sovereign Indigenous Nations (FSIN) and is a well-known author.
 She also ran for the federal Liberal Party in Saskatoon in 2021.

+On Monday morning at about 9 a.m., police found a red Ford F-150 pickup truck belonging to Walker at the Chief Whitecap dog park, just south of Saskatoon.
+Some of her personal items were found nearby, but there were no traces of her or her child.

+As well, Saskatoon police say, someone had discovered Walker's purse near the area on Saturday morning and had turned it in to police.

-Police said Walker has not been in contact with friends or family which is out of character.
+Police say Walker has not been in contact with friends or family which is out of character.

 The FSIN put out a news release early Monday morning, stating they believe Walker is "significantly at risk."